What Is the Fair Debt Collection Practices Act - FDCPA?

 Other personal debts, like personal loans

 If you fall behind on any of these, debt collectors have the right to contact you about the balance.
+Note: If a collection effort relates to credit cards, you may also want to explore our debt relief program and how debt settlement works.

 What Debts Aren't Covered by the FDCPA?

-The FDCPA doesn’t cover all debts.
-It doesn’t apply to:
+The FDCPA doesn’t apply to:

 Business debts